neondatabase/website/content/docs/guides/read-replica-guide.md

 <TabItem>
 In Neon, a read replica is implemented as a read-only compute endpoint.
 To delete a read-only compute endpoint with the Neon API, use the [Delete endpoint](https://api-docs.neon.tech/reference/deleteprojectendpoint) method.

-Compute endpoints are identified by their `project_id` and `endpoint_id`, regardless of whether they are read-write or read-only.
-For information about obtaining the required `project_id` and `endpoint_id` parameters, refer to [Delete endpoint](https://api-docs.neon.tech/reference/deleteprojectendpoint), in the _Neon API reference_.

 ```bash
 curl --request DELETE \
      --url https://console.neon.tech/api/v2/projects/<project_id>/endpoints/endpoint_id \
      --header 'accept: application/json' \
      --header 'authorization: Bearer $NEON_API_KEY’
 ```

+Compute endpoints are identified by their `project_id` and `endpoint_id`, regardless of whether they are read-write or read-only.
+For information about obtaining the required `project_id` and `endpoint_id` parameters, refer to [Delete endpoint](https://api-docs.neon.tech/reference/deleteprojectendpoint), in the _Neon API reference_.
+For information about obtaining an Neon API key, see [Create an API key](/docs/manage/api-keys#create-an-api-key).

 </TabItem>